Codecademy/docs/content/java/concepts/math-methods/terms/rint/rint.md

 ---
 Title: '.rint()'
-Description: 'The method rounds down or up based on the value of the argument.'
+Description: 'Returns the closest double value depending on the value of the argument.'
 Subjects:
   - 'Computer Science'
 Tags: